Sunny Isles Beach, Florida: Geography

-Sunny Isles Beach is located in northeastern Miami-Dade County at (25.941270, –80.125111).
+Sunny Isles Beach is located in northeastern Miami-Dade County.
 It is bordered to the north by the town of Golden Beach, to the west across the Intracoastal Waterway by the cities of Aventura and North Miami Beach, to the south by Miami-Dade County's Haulover Park, and to the east by the Atlantic Ocean.

 Florida State Road A1A is the main road through the city, leading north 4 mi to Hollywood Beach and south 10 mi to the center of Miami Beach.
 State Road 826 (Sunny Isles Boulevard) leads west into North Miami Beach, and State Road 856 (the William Lehman Causeway) leads west into Aventura from the north end of Sunny Isles Beach.

 According to the United States Census Bureau, the city has a total area of 1.8 sqmi, with 1.0 sqmi of it land and 0.8 sqmi of it (44.24%) as water.